-I have highlighted some of the major projects in this year's budget and would like to have the Budget Committee review each of the funds within the budget.
+This upcoming year promises to be another exciting year for our City.
+I have highlighted just some of the major projects proposed in this year's budget and I look forward to the Budget Committee's review of each fund that makes up the proposed 2019-2020 Scappoose Budget.

-In summary, this past year has been very productive for the City and 2018-2019 promises to be an extraordinary year as well.
-Completion of improvements to Charles T. Parker Way, completion of Chief Concomly Park and the South Scappoose Creekside restoration project are just some of the projects that will have an important impact on the long-term livability of our community.
-It is also important to stress that this budget will allow the City to maintain the high quality of services that we provide every day that are essential to having a safe and healthy community.
-Finally, this budget maintains funding for our outstanding staff and adds an additional Administrative Sergeant.
-We have a very high-performance team that go the extra mile every day to make a difference in our Community.
-With the support of our citizens and our Boards and Committees, this budget will empower us to make a difference.
+In summary, this past year has been a very productive year for the City and 2019-2020 promises to be an extraordinary year as well.
+Completion of improvements to the Crown Zellarbach Road extension, completion of Chief Concomly Park, development of a sidewalk program, development of Chapman Landing and Vista Park are just some of the projects that will have an important impact on the long-term livability of our community.
+It is also important to highlight that this budget will allow the City to maintain the high quality services that we provide every day that are essential to maintaining a safe and healthy community.
+Finally, this budget maintains funding for our outstanding staff.
+We have a very high-performance team that is dedicated to making a difference in our Community every day.
+With the guidance and leadership of our City Council and Mayor and with the support of our citizens, this budget will empower us to make Scappoose an even better place to live.